 Summer is a great time for kids to learn about community service.
 Not sure where to get started?
 Check out our blog post with 6 tips to help you find volunteering opportunities for tweens & teens.

 4. Consider Counselor/Leader Training Programs

 One of the most popular option for summer camps for teens is a counselor-in-training (CIT) or leader-in-training (LIT) program.
 Many camps offer these training programs to teens as an unpaid position or at a low fee to parents, sort of like an apprenticeship or internship on the road to becoming a camp counselor.
 Best of all, once they finish the required training, your teenager will have a job opportunity lined up for them!

 So how can you set your teen up for success this summer in a CIT or LIT program?
 Here’s a few tips to get teens into a CIT/LIT program:

 What do CIT/LIT programs look for in program candidates?

-Many CIT/LIT summer camps for teens are looking for candidates that are 13 & older and have experience working with kids such as coaching, tutoring, or babysitting kids in sports, academics, or arts.
-They are looking to recruit candidates with lots of energy, that show enjoyment in working with kids, and a desire to receive additional training and get outside.
+Many CIT/LIT summer camps for teens are looking for candidates that are 13 & older and have experience working with kids, such as coaching, tutoring, or babysitting kids in sports, academics, or arts.
+They are looking to recruit candidates with lots of energy who show enjoyment in working with kids and a desire to receive additional training and get outside.

 What can I do to make sure my kids are prepared?